 Registered investment companies generally are prohibited under the 1940 Act from knowingly participating in certain transactions with their affiliates without the prior approval of their independent directors and, in some cases, of the SEC.
 Those transactions include purchases and sales, and so-called "joint" transactions, in which a registered investment company and one or more of its affiliates engage in certain types of profit-making activities.
 Any person that owns, directly or indirectly, five percent or more of a registered investment company's outstanding voting securities will be considered an affiliate of the registered investment company for purposes of the 1940 Act, and a registered investment company generally is prohibited from engaging in purchases or sales of assets or joint transactions with such affiliates, absent the prior approval of the registered investment company's independent directors.
-Additionally, without the approval of the SEC, a registered investment company is prohibited from engaging in purchases or sales of assets or joint transactions with the registered investment company is prohibited from engaging in purchases or sales of assets or soles of assets or joint transactions with the registered investment company is prohibited from engaging in purchases or sales of assets or joint transactions with the registered investment company is prohibited from engaging in purchases or sales of assets or joint transactions with the registered investment company's officers, directors, and employees, and advisor (and its affiliates).
+Additionally, without the approval of the SEC, a registered investment company is prohibited from engaging in purchases or sales of assets or joint transactions with the registered investment company's officers, directors, and employees, and advisor (and its affiliates).